Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 What could be bothering the soon-to-be-parents is any one of the following things – finances, romance, social life, future, new life role, freedom.
 In essence, any little or big change can trigger a relationship breakdown and cause other marriage problems during pregnancy.

 Both parents can be extremely anxious and scared about hundreds of things.
-They can both be needing additional support and reassurance.
+They can both need additional support and reassurance.
 Men, especially, tend to fear the loss of their partner’s affection and care.

 Why is it so challenging for the couple?